-With almost half of the season having been played time is most certainly running out as the Three Lions boss will have an idea of who he would prefer to take to next summers World Cup.
+With almost half of the season having been played time is most certainly running out.
+The Three Lions boss will already have an idea of who he wants to take to next summers World Cup.
 There is even less room to impress for any English strikers that harbour any hope of receiving a pick.

 Charlie Austin’s Purple Patch

 The Southampton striker has now scored 4 goals in his last 5 games and is beginning to get the attention of the England fans.
 Austin is a natural goal scorer and has been doing it his whole career.

-It has been stop-start since December 2016 and Austin will be hoping his injury woes are behind him so he can focus on doing what he does best - putting the ball in the back of the net.
+It has been stop-start since December 2016 and Austin will be hoping his injury woes are behind him.
+This will allow him to focus on doing what he does best - putting the ball in the back of the net.

 Austin will have to be at his best and injury free if he is to get the nod from Southgate as there isn't a lack of striking options for the England manager to pick from.

 But there has been a managerial change after Craig Shakespeare was fired which always suggests a team hasn’t been playing well.
 Through that Vardy has made the most and will be a player Austin will have to compete against.

 What is most impressive about the young Mancunian’s display is his ability to not only score goals but assist.
 He has nine assists to his name in his 26 games which adds another dimension to his game.

 Southgate's Potential Selections

-Austin is yet to register an England cap, but that doesn’t necessarily rule him out, although puts the 28-year-old at a slight disadvantage as there are younger players with more international honours.
+Austin is yet to register an England cap, but that doesn’t necessarily rule him out.
+It does though put 28-year-old at a slight disadvantage as there are younger players with more international honours.

 It is not only the youth knocking loudly at Southgate’s door but also the more seasoned campaigners.
 The England boss could turn to Jermain Defoe if he was looking for a bit more guile up front.

 The End of Season Bunfight

-For a player like Charlie Austin who has been hamstrung by injuries that have curtailed possible game time for England the only way to get in would be to smash down Southgate’s door with the sheer weight of goals scored.
+For a player like Charlie Austin who has been hamstrung by injuries that have curtailed possible game time for him, the only way to get in would be to smash down Southgate’s door with the sheer weight of goals scored.

-Will Southgate Roll the Dice?
+Will Southgate Roll the Dice with Charlie Austin?

 There is a huge amount of risk attached to picking an unknown quantity that a manager takes when doing so.
 This is especially the case when trying to assemble a squad to win a World Cup.

-If Charlie Austin kept up his prowess in front of goal and earned a pick from Southgate it could be looked at as a stroke of genius especially if the Southampton striker netted a few crucial goals for England that helped them progress further than they have gone for some time.
+If Charlie Austin kept up his prowess in front of goal and earned a pick from Southgate it could be looked at as a stroke of genius.
+Especially if the Southampton striker netted a few crucial goals for England that helped them progress further than they have gone for some time.

-If Southgate wants to be the man to finally deliver a World Cup back to England after a 52 year wait then he will need to be courageous with the decisions he makes.
+If Southgate wants to be the man to finally deliver a World Cup back to England after a 52 year wait, then he will need to be courageous with the decisions he makes.